Miranda do Douro: Ecoregions/Protected areas

 The Parque Natural do Douro Internacional (Douro International Nature Park), which encompasses the municipalities of Figueira de Castelo Rodrigo, Freixo de Espada à Cinta, Miranda do Douro and Mogadouro, includes an area of 85150 ha, along the border portion of the Douro River.
 It was created on 11 May 1998 to encompass the constituent territories that encompass the Rivers Douro and Águeda, along the Spain-Portugal border that include similar geological and climatic conditions, and to help support flora and fauna in the region, while allowing appropriate human activities.
 The creation of the complementary Parque Natural de Arribes in Spain, allowed the systematic protection of an area that encompassed the larger ecosystem and biome.

 Climate

-Miranda do Douro has a warm-summer Mediterranean climate (Csb).
-Due to its inland location in the Nordeste Transmontano, the area experiences extreme weather fluctuations.
-A common saying of the region goes: Em Miranda há nove meses de Inverno e três de Inferno ("In Miranda there are nine months of winter and three months of Hell").
-Summers tend to be dry and warm; while winters are rigorously cold with some snowfall, having average minimum temperatures hovering around 0 C in January, and frequently falling negative, with 70 days of frost per year on average.
-The summer is completely opposite: hot and dry with maximum temperatures hovering around 30 C.

-Climate

 Miranda do Douro has a hot summer mediterranean climate (Köppen climate classification: Csa) with some continental influences due to its long distance from the sea.
 Its climate is similar to that of Bragança, although it is drier, as it is further from the Atlantic Ocean and consequently less affected by Atlantic depressions.

 Summers are hot, with temperatures exceeding 30 C and occasionally 35 C. Winters are cool, but cold by Portuguese standards, with temperatures frequently below 0 C and on cold nights it can drop below -5 C. On average, there are 58 days of frost per year.
+Due to its inland location in the Nordeste Transmontano, the area experiences extreme weather fluctuations.
+A common saying of the region goes: Em Miranda há nove meses de Inverno e três de Inferno ("In Miranda there are nine months of winter and three months of Hell").